-For purposes of this Order, the following definitions shall apply:
+For purposes of this order, the following definitions shall apply:

-- 1. "Covered device" shall mean any desktop computer, laptop computer, tablet, handheld or mobile device, telephone, or other electronic product or device developed by respondent or any corporation, subsidiary, division, or affiliate owned or controlled by respondent that has a platform on which to download, install, or run any software program, code, script, or other content and to play any digital audio, visual, or audiovisual content. - 2.
-"Covered information" shall mean individually-identifiable information from or about an individual consumer collected by respondent through a covered device or input into, stored on, captured with, or transmitted through a covered device, including but not limited to (a) a first and last name; (b) a home or other physical address, including street name and name of city or town; (c) an email address or other online contact information, such as an instant messaging user identifier or a screen name; (d) a telephone number; (e)

-a Social Security number; (f) a driver's license or other state-issued identification number; (g) a financial institution account number; (h) credit or debit card information; (i) a persistent identifier, such as a customer number held in a "cookie," a static Internet Protocol ("IP") address, a mobile device ID, or processor serial number; (j) precise geolocation data of an individual or mobile device, including GPS-based, WiFi-based, or cell-based location information; (k) an authentication credential, such as a username and password; or (l) any other communications or content that is input into, stored on, captured with, accessed or transmitted through a covered device, including but not limited to contacts, emails, text messages, photos, videos, and audio recordings.
+- 1. Unless otherwise specified, "respondent" shall mean HTC America, Inc., and its successors and assigns. - 2.
+"Commerce" shall mean as defined in Section 4 of the Federal Trade Commission Act, 15 U.S.C. § 44. - 3.
+"Covered device" shall mean any desktop computer, laptop computer, tablet, handheld or mobile device, telephone, or other electronic product or device developed by respondent or any corporation, subsidiary, division, or affiliate owned or controlled by respondent that has a platform on which to download, install, or run any software program, code, script, or other content and to play any digital audio, visual, or audiovisual content. - 4.
+"Covered information" shall mean individually-identifiable information from or about an individual consumer collected by respondent through a covered device or input into, stored on, captured with, or transmitted through a covered device, including but not limited to (a) a first and last name; (b) a home or other physical address, including street name and name of city or town; (c) an email address or other online contact information, such as an instant messaging user identifier or a screen name; (d) a telephone number; (e) a Social Security number; (f) a driver's license or other state-issued identification number; (g) a financial institution account number; (h) credit or debit card information; (i) a persistent identifier, such as a customer number held in a "cookie," a static Internet Protocol ("IP") address, a mobile device ID, or processor serial number; (j) precise geolocation data of an individual or mobile device, including GPS-based, WiFi-based, or cell-based location information; (k) an authentication credential, such as a username and password; or (1) any other communications or content that is input into, stored on, captured with, accessed or transmitted through a covered device, including but not limited to contacts, emails, text messages, photos, videos, and audio recordings. - 5.
+"Covered device functionality" shall mean any capability of a covered device to capture, access, or transmit covered information.